-Pay attention to press releases, search the most trending games on search engines and even follow forums where gamers discuss the different games.
-Other than offering you a good idea of what game to stream, this type of research can give you some insight on what people actually want to see.
-For instance, some gamers might be interested in how to pass a certain level in the games, and showing them this will make them yearn for more content from you.
+Pay attention to press releases, search the most trending games on search engines, and even follow forums where gamers discuss the different games.
+Other than offering you a good idea of what game to stream, this type of research can give you some insight into what people actually want to see.
+For instance, some gamers might be interested in how to pass a certain level in the games and showing them this will make them yearn for more content from you.

 Viewers are often discouraged by publishers who post amazing and relatable content and then go silent for weeks.
 This leaves them with your competition as an alternative.
 If your competition ups their game, then the chances are that you will lose a handful of followers.
 Be consistent in your posts to the extent that the audience can almost predict when to expect the next post from you.